phaethonp/we-ai/intro.md

 1. Customize the AI Framework: Work closely with you to adapt our AI framework to your specific needs and objectives.
 2. Provide Access to Innovative Technology: Grant you access to cutting-edge AI technology that can be integrated into your operations.

+### -->** where we are in our development phase:<br>
+1.Our framework is now operational on AWS services.
+2.We are currently in the phase of testing our APIs.
+3.A successful proof of concept has been completed.
+4.We are now prepared to transition into production development.

+### We are seeking a strategic partnership
+We are currently seeking strategic partnerships to boost our growth and discover more uses for our technology.
+We foresee that such cooperation will promote joint growth and enable us to adapt our solution to industry-specific requirements.<br><br>

 <br><br>
 # Listen to the People: Public Service solution